forax/valuetype-lworld/README.md

 ### build the source

-I use pro as a build tool so the first thing is to download the a version of pro with the l-word patch, like this
+I use pro as a build tool so the first thing is to download a version of pro with the l-word patch, like this

 ```